 8. Committees of the governing body: The governing body should ensure that its arrangements for delegation within its own structures promote independent judgement, and assists with the balance of power and the effective discharge of its duties.
-Whilst retaining accountability, certain responsibilities have been delegated by the Board, to the Audit Committee, as set out in its formal approved terms of reference ("the Audit Committee Charter"), and third parties.
+Whilst retaining accountability, certain responsibilities have been delegated by the Board, to the Audit Committee, as set out in its formal approved terms of reference (Audit Committee Charter), and third parties.
 The Audit Committee Charter is reviewed periodically by the Audit Committee and approved by the Board.
 The Servicer and Arranger are invited to attend meetings by standing invitation to provide pertinent information and insights in their areas of responsibility.
 The Audit Committee comprises of three independent non-executive members of the Board.
 The Audit Committee holds at least two meetings per year.
-During the year, the company established the Social and Ethics Committee where its Charter and membership was established.
+The GB has an established Social and Ethics committee.
+The committee meets at least twice a year.
 Due to the nature of the business the company does not have a committee responsible for the nomination of directors or a remuneration committee, as directors are appointed through a formal process in terms of its MOI.

 Evaluations of the performance of the governing body: The governing body should ensure that the evaluation of its own performance and that of its committees, its chair and its individual members, support continued improvement in its performance and effectiveness.
-The Board held its annual Board evaluation at its meeting dated 1 March 2019.
-The Board was satisfied with the results of the evaluation and it considers itself as being effective.
+The Board evaluated its performance at its meeting held on the 1st of March 2019 and resolved to conduct a performance assessment every two years, the next being due by March 2021.

 10. Appointment and delegation to management: The governing body should ensure that the appointment of, and delegation to management contribute to role clarity and the effective exercise of authority and responsibilities.
 The company does not have any employees, and due to the nature of its business, all its functions have been outsourced.
 Consequently the company is not required to appoint a CEO.
-The company does pay an administrative fee to Maitland Group South Africa Limited, (Maitland) for the provision of a company secretary and corporate company secretarial services.
+The company does pay an administrative fee to Maitland Group South Africa Limited (Maitland), for the provision of a company secretary and corporate company secretarial services.